 This paper is intended to support all Free Church women and men who work in education as part of their Christian vocation, whether full or part time, paid or voluntary; including teachers, school governors, members of Standing Advisory Councils for RE (SACREs) and those who work in any other capacity.
-Its purpose is to clarify the position of the Free Churches in the ongoing shaping and running of the state system of education, and thus help such men and women exercise their Christian vocation more effectively.
+Its purpose is to clarify the position of the Free Churches in the ongoing shaping and running of state-funded education, and thus help such men and women exercise their Christian vocation more effectively.

-The paper reflects the discussions of the Free Church Education Committee (FCEC) on the nature, purpose and role of a nonconformist Christian voice on matters to do with education.
-The reflections have been stimulated by presentations from a number of established Free Church perspectives.
+This paper reflects the discussions of the Free Church Education Committee (FCEC) on the nature, purpose and role of a nonconformist Christian voice on matters to do with education.
+The original document of 2010 has been revised to take account of changes in society, the education system and the work the Committee has done, namely focusing on engaging with higher and further education, as well as schools.
+This document underpins the work in our other papers and provides a context for that work.